TLe2023/DirectMarketing/README.md

 The scoring table below illustrates that KNN is behind on the performance on the 10% test set while the scores of LR, DT and SVM are similar on the 10% test set.

 ![scores3](images/scores_10pct_test.png)

-The confusion matrix below shows that KNN was able to correcly classify a very small number of "subscribed" observerations and missed most of the "subscribed" observations.
+The confusion matrix below shows that KNN was able to correctly classify a very small number of "subscribed" observations and missed most of the "subscribed" observations.
 The other three models provided more decent predictions.

 ![fig12](images/confusionmatrix25.png)

-The Precision-Recall curves and ROC-AUC curves also shows that KNN is trailing behind.
+The Precision-Recall curves and ROC-AUC curves also show that KNN is trailing behind.

 ![fig13](images/compare25.png)

 **Therefore, KNN was eliminated due to its low score and slow speed.
 While the score of SVM is similar with that of LR and DT, its speed is its drawback.
-SVM was also eliminated (I tried SVM on the full dataset and it was not able to complete).**
+SVM was also eliminated.
+On a side note, I tried SVM on the full dataset and it was not able to complete.**

 **LR and DT continued to be evaluated on the full 7-feature-dataset.**